Cyber / Tooling

 Abstract systems visual for Evobot

-A compact visual anchor for structure, circulation, and practical systems thinking.
+A safe abstract visual anchor for command flow, operational structure, and defensive systems thinking.

 Problem